 Dog attacks are traumatic events that can cause serious, even life-threatening injuries.
 When dogs attack, they often go for vulnerable areas such as the face, head, and neck.
 Even minor dog bites can cause painful puncture wounds and lacerations and lasting injury.
-If you or a family member has been attacked and injured by a dog, contact the Scottsdale dog bite lawyers at David Shapiro Law, PLLC for a free consultation.
+If you or a family member has been attacked and injured by a dog, contact the Scottsdale dog bite lawyers at Shapiro Law Team for a free consultation.
 We serve Scottsdale and the surrounding areas.

 In Arizona, the owner of a dog which bites a person when the person is in or on a public place or lawfully in or on a private place, including the property of the owner of the dog, is liable for damages suffered by the person bitten, regardless of the former viciousness of the dog or the owner’s knowledge of its viciousness.